-HIGHER DEGREES RESEARCH PROGRAM
+HIGHER DEGREES BY RESEARCH

-RMIT University has a two decade-long internationally renowned higher degree program of creative practice research undertaken through practice-led and project-based approaches, whilst also supporting a thesis mode of research.
-Our leadership in Practice Research higher degrees includes an EU funded ADAPT_r program that has established our innovative PRS model for design education in Europe, and a national government funded DAP_r program that has deepened this approach with partner Australian Universities.
+RMIT University has a three-decade-long, internationally renowned higher degree program of creative practice research undertaken through practice-led and project-based approaches, whilst also supporting a thesis mode of research.
+Our leadership in Practice Research higher degrees includes an EU-funded ADAPT r program that has established our innovative PRS model for design education in Europe, and a national government funded DAP r program that has deepened this approach with partner Australian Universities.
 Higher Degrees Research (HDR) activity is central to the intellectual life of the School of Design.
-HDR scholars work in close collaboration with their supervisory team, each other and School colleagues to advance the pursuit of new knowledge and ways of practicing and thinking about design activity and its potential.
+HDR scholars work in close collaboration with their supervisory teams, each other and School colleagues to advance the pursuit of new knowledge and ways of practicing and thinking about design activity and its potential.
 Research activities in the School are characterised by both the field of research and the mode of undertaking the research.
-HDR candidates work with a supervisory team to choose the mode and the field of research most suitable to the research undertaking.
+HDR candidates work with a supervisory team to choose the mode and the field of research most suitable to the research being undertaken.
 The PhD program is usually completed in three years full-time or six years part-time, and a Masters program usually completed in two years full-time or four years part-time.
-Our candidates are supported by at least two supervisors, a research strategies coursework component, and importantly, a rich community of researchers sharing their work twice yearly.
+Our candidates are supported by at least two supervisors, a research strategies coursework component and, importantly, a rich community of researchers sharing their work twice yearly.

-BIANNUAL PRACTICE RESEARCH SYMPOSIUM
+BIANNUAL PRACTICE RESEARCH SYMPOSIA

-The School's Higher Degrees by Research (HDR) program culture is underpinned by an iterative process of twice yearly Practice Research Symposium (PRS) presentations, review-panel discussions and candidate reflection.
-These biannual Symposia held in each of three regions - Australia, Europe & Asia -- serve as the unique format and process for fostering the critical development and evaluation of HDR candidate research progress, as well as for the examination of completing candidates' research undertaken through practice.
-Candidates presenting their research to a review panel at every PRS is necessary to support the steady progress of research.
-This process prepares practice research candidates for conveying the knowledge contribution of their research PhD under examination via the unweighted combination of elements, usually including an exposition of creative work, a dissertation, and a live presentation and discussion with examiners.
+The School's Higher Degrees by Research (HDR) program culture is underpinned by an iterative process of twice-yearly Practice Research Symposium (PRS) presentations, review panel discussions and candidate reflection.
+These biannual Symposia are held in each of three regions - Australia, Europe & Asia - serve as the unique format and process for fostering the critical development and evaluation of HDR candidate research progress, as well as for the examination of completing candidates' research undertaken through practice.
+Candidates present their research to a review panel at every PRS in order to support the steady progress of their research.
+This process prepares practice research candidates for conveying the knowledge contribution of their research under examination via the unweighted combination of elements, usually including an exposition of creative work, a dissertation, and a live presentation and discussion with examiners.
 Candidates researching via thesis mode benefit from the rich culture of exchange at the symposium, and develop robust capacity to convey and review their work.
-Research activities in the School are characterised by both the field of research and the mode of undertaking the research.
-HDR candidates work with a supervisory team to choose the mode and the field of research most suitable to the research undertaking.